-Speakers At Indian Science Congress Say Newton Was Wrong, Ancient Demon Had Planes
+Indian Science Congress Speakers Say Newton Was Wrong, Ancient Demon-King Had Planes

 The organizers of the conference were taken aback.
 "This is the 106th edition of the Science Congress," said the group's general secretary Premendu P. Mathur in an interview with NPR.
 "Since 1914, we've had so many meaningful conversations with children on science.
 We've hosted Nobel laureates from around the world, and yet the controversy overshadows the good when some people misuse our platform for personal and political gain."

-Around 15,000 scientists from India and around the world attend the conference every year, said Ashok Saxena, a zoologist and a former president of the congress, in an interview with NPR.
-They are a part of the 50,000-strong body of scientists that make up the Indian Science Congress.
+About 15,000 scientists from India and around the world attend the conference every year, said Ashok Saxena, a zoologist and a former president of the congress, in an interview with NPR.
+They are a part of the 50,000-strong Indian Science Congress.

 Invitations were sent to 250 scientists and researchers to speak at the various sessions of the annual event.

-Among the famous attendees this year were three Nobel laureates: Hungarian-born Israeli biochemist and Nobel laureate in Chemistry Professor Avram Hershko; British-born physicist Duncan M. Haldane, who was awarded the Nobel Prize for Physics in 2016; and German-born American Nobel laureate for medicine in 2013, Thomas Christian Südhof,
+Among the famous attendees this year were three Nobel laureates: Hungarian-born Israeli biochemist Avram Hershko, who won the prize for chemistry in 2004; British-born physicist Duncan M. Haldane, who was awarded the Nobel Prize for Physics in 2016; and German-born American Nobel laureate for medicine in 2013, Thomas Christian Südhof,

 Addressing the comments made during the children's event, Saxena said, "We never dreamed that some of them would spout such irrational ideas.
 They were invited to speak based on their science credentials."

-But in fact, this isn't the first time the Indian Science Congress has been mired in controversy.
-In 2016, Nobel laureate Venkatraman Ramakrishnan famously called the event a circus because of the way religious ideologies held sway over science and said that he wouldn't attend another session.
+But this isn't the first time the Indian Science Congress has been mired in controversy.
+In 2016, Nobel laureate Venkatraman Ramakrishnan famously called the event "a circus" because of the way religious ideologies held sway over science and said he wouldn't attend another session.

 Many scientists believe that politics is the problem.

-The rise of the BJP, Prime Minister Modi's party, in 2014 meant that the ideals of the organization that it is closely linked with — a right-wing group called the Rashtriya Swayamsevak Sangh (RSS) — are now mainstream.
+The rise of the Bharatiya Janata Party, Prime Minister Narendra Modi's party, in 2014 meant that the ideals of the organization that it is closely linked with — a right-wing group called the Rashtriya Swayamsevak Sangh (RSS) — are now mainstream.
 The RSS believes in propagating Hindutva as a nationalist movement.
 The term refers to the effort to establish a Hindu way of life and glorifying Hindu beliefs.

 Twitter users mark this trend: